jidnyaasu/banking/README.md

-Simple banking system.
+# Simple Banking System
 Project done as assignment on JetBrains Academy